jboy/nim-pymod/README.md

 PyArrayIterator loop idioms
 ---------------------------

-Observe the `while`-loop that was used in `addVal` to iterate over the array.
+Observe the `while` loop that was used in `addVal` to iterate over the array.
 This is the most flexible loop idiom for forward-iterating over an array, since you are able to control where, and how many times, the forward iterator will be incremented within the body of the loop: